The deadly lure of opioids is devastating communities across New York and the United States.

 The abuse of and addiction to alcohol, nicotine, and illicit and prescription drugs cost Americans more than $700 billion a year in increased health care costs, crime, and lost productivity, NIDA reports.
 Every year, drugs and alcohol contribute to the death of more than 90,000 Americans, while tobacco is linked to roughly 480,000 deaths per year.

-Decades of tough on crime policies have lead to burgeoning arrests and strict sentencing for drug-related offenses.
+Decades of tough-on-crime policies have to lead to burgeoning arrests and strict sentencing for drug-related offenses.
 In 1980, less than 41,00 people were incarcerated for drug convictions.
 In 2015, nearly 470,000 people were behind bars for committing drug-related crimes, a trend that has disproportionately affected communities of color, according to the Sentencing Project.

 “The problem is that we have never treated addiction like the chronic illness it is,” Robert Lindsey, former CEO of Friends of Recovery of New York, a grass-roots advocacy group, said in September.
 “We need to invest in addiction treatment at the level we invest in treating diabetes and heart disease and other chronic illnesses.”